Alexandra Cranford is a meteorologist at WWL-TV in New Orleans, Louisiana, specializing in forecasting for the New Orleans area and in the tropics.

 Although she always enjoyed science, it wasn't until college that Alexandra chose meteorology as a career.
 Her love of English and reading led her to mass communication courses and LSU's campus broadcast news station.
 When she began dabbling in weather forecasting for the university-wide newscasts, she realized she had found a satisfying intersection of science and English.

 Outside of work, Alexandra spends a lot of her time reading (classics and science fiction are her favorites).
-She also rides horses, bakes and goes for lengthy walks in almost all types of weather.
+She also bakes, rides her bike and goes for lengthy walks in almost all types of weather.